Global birdsong embeddings enable superior transfer learning for bioacoustic classification: Introduction

 In this study, we investigate the use of various large-scale acoustic classifiers to produce feature embeddings that can be used to perform fine-grained classification of bird calls and dialect types, and out-of-scope but related identification of acoustic events (non-bird animal calls) that these models have not been trained on.
 Furthermore, we include in our analysis classifiers that are either trained on AudioSet dataset~\citep{gemmeke2017audio} (a broad spectrum of audio data extracted from YouTube clips) or on extensive datasets of bird vocalisations from around the world.
 In doing so, we are able to compare the effectiveness of these embeddings derived from different classifiers, evaluating their capacity to generalize and detect a variety of bioacoustic events.

 The paper aims to provide a simple method for species-agnostic classification across taxonomic groups by leveraging transfer learning capabilities of selected classifiers.
 The effectiveness of the approach is demonstrated by evaluating on a diverse set of data sources covering birds, bats, marine mammals, and amphibians.
-Overall, our study suggests that the proposed approach can help to advance automated analysis in passive acoustic monitoring by solving the problem of species and call type recognition in low-data regimes.
+Overall, our study suggests that the proposed approach can help to advance automated analysis in passive acoustic monitoring by solving the problem of species and call type recognition in low- and medium-data regimes.
 The use of transfer learning capabilities of selected classifiers provides a practical and effective way to classify a wide range of acoustic events across different taxa and can help to improve the accuracy and efficiency of PAM analysis efforts.

 Our approach -- utilizing fixed, pre-trained embeddings for novel problems -- also suggests a more efficient workflow for large-scale bioacoustic data sets.
 Large PAM deployments may accumulate tens to hundreds of terabytes of data during a single field season~\citep{oswald2022collection}.
 This makes model inference tasks especially time-consuming and potentially expensive.
 Given a model which produces generally useful feature embeddings, the practitioner may embed their entire data set once and then use the pre-computed embeddings for a wide range of subsequent analysis tasks.
 Training and inference with small models over fixed embeddings are much faster than training entirely new models: Training a high-quality classifier from scratch can take many days of GPU time, but training small linear classifiers over fixed embeddings, which we discuss in this paper, can take less than a minute to train on a modern workstation.
 This allows fast experimentation with different analysis techniques and quickly iterating with human-in-the-loop active learning techniques.